eduard-permyakov/permafrost-engine/README.md

 ## Comments/Questions ##

 Comments or questions regarding the project or the source code?
 E-mail: edward.permyakov@gmail.com.
 Discuss EVERGLORY and its' development on [Discord](https://discord.gg/jSQ8M6C).
-Pull requests are not accepted until the release of EVERGLORY, which will coincide with the 1.0 milestone of the engine.
+If you have a _useful_ fix for a _non-trivial_ engine issue, feel free to make a PR.
+Be warned that I will scrutinize every patch to make sure it meets my personal quality standards for the engine code.
+It you wish to evelove the engine in some way and want the changes to be upstreamed, then do get in touch to discuss it.